cabforum/servercert/docs/BR.md

 CAs MUST continue issuing CRLs until one of the following is true:
 - all CA Certificates containing the same Subject Public Key are expired or revoked, OR
-- the corresponding CA Private Key is destroyed
+- the corresponding CA Private Key is destroyed.

 ### 4.9.8 Maximum latency for CRLs (if applicable)